 Architect in ChargeRobert Skitek, Jakub Zygmunt

-From the architect.
+Text description provided by the architects.
 Krostoszowice is a village in a southern part of Silesia (region in Poland).
 The Investor owns large parcel with a significant slope in the east.
 The building should to stand on the highest point of the parcel, close to the road, in the north- west corner.

 The surrounding buildings are very diverse and chaotic.
 There are mainly houses of the 60's and 70's of the twentieth century.